StevenBlack/intl/readme.md

 ### Fonts

 **Internationalization Gotcha**: depending on the localization, Fonts may be an issue.
-For example, the "Arial" font in the Cyrillic languages is called "Arial Cyr".
+For example, the `"Arial"` font in the Cyrillic languages is called `"Arial Cyr"`.
 Of course, in some Asian languages, there is no such thing as an Arial font.

 **Internationalization Tip**: the best place to find locale-specific